sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

  Note:: You can also see (and edit) the information about the mapping between local branch names and remote branch names in the file `$SAGE_ROOT/.git/config`.

 === Collaborate with others on a combinat feature ===

+Simply use the workflow described in the rest of this document, and [[#nameontrac|pay attention to your naming conventions]].
+For a quick example, see the [[#collaboration|basic collaboration example]] below.

 <<Anchor(searching)>>
 === See what other people are doing ===